laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 program, aggregated beach cast surveys of marine mammals and seabirds from BeachCOMBERS, Beach Watch (<https://farallones.org/beach-watch>), and the Marine Mammal Stranding Program (<http://gsp.humboldt.edu/Projects/MMSP/Site1/aboutus.html>) at Cal Poly Humboldt.
 These data, when combined cover surveys from Del Norte County down to Los Angeles County for over 25 years.
-These data have been made available in the California Ocean Observing Systems Data Portal (<https://data.caloos.org/>), which in addition to the COMBERS data, is jam packed with other marine data including data from moorings, satellite, R.O.V surveys, and oceanographic and atmospheric models.
+These data have been made available in the Marine Biodiversity Observation Network Data Portal (<https://mbon.ioos.us/>), which in addition to the COMBERS data, is jam packed with other marine data including data from moorings, satellite, R.O.V surveys, and oceanographic and atmospheric models.